 There appears to be a long-standing materialism problem here.
 When I get to the gates, I will be holding up the line over this.
 Y'all will have diamond-encrusted crowns; mine will have a dash of Cubic Zirconia.
 But I don't think I'm alone on the materialism front, especially this time of year.

-And while I’ve been materialistic since the day I was born, I know that I’m probably not alone here.
-Our culture can be so consumed with things, so link-clicking and adding-to-cart that we miss it.
+Our culture can be so consumed with things, so link-clicking and adding-to-cart, that we miss it.
 We miss the greatest gift ever offered to us in a season that is supposedly all about His birth—a birth that was anything but materialistic.

 J. B. Phillips wrote, “What we are in fact celebrating is the awe-inspiring humility of God, and no amount of familiarity with the trappings of Christmas should ever blind us to its quiet but explosive significance… Amid the sparkle and the color and the music of the day’s celebration we do well to remember that God's insertion of himself into human history was achieved with an almost frightening quietness and humility."

-Our world loves to tell you that you need more.
-But our Savior, that baby boy who was wrapped in cloths and placed in a manger, is our greatest need.
+The world loves to tell you that you need more.
+But our Savior, that baby boy who was wrapped in rags and placed in a manger, is our greatest need.
 This is a gift for today, but also great hope for tomorrow.
-Unlike the Frasier Fir in your living room, the nutcrackers atop your mantle, or the gifts under your tree, this hope will not wilt or decay in the attic or break or not arrive by the promised delivery date.
+Unlike the Frasier Fir in your living room, the garland around your mantle, or the gifts under your tree, this hope will not wilt, decay in the attic, break, go out of style, or not arrive by the promised delivery date.

-As we look not to the things that are seen but to the things that are unseen.
 For the things that are seen are transient, but the things that are unseen are eternal.
+2 Corinthians 4:18

-This Advent, let’s shift our gaze from the trappings of materialism to the most beautiful gift of Christmas: that humble first Advent and the everlasting hope that He is coming again to make all things new.
+This Advent, let’s shift our gaze from the trappings of materialism to the most beautiful gift of Christmas: that humble first Advent and the hope that He has not only come, but He is surely coming again.